dottjt/plastic/chapters/09-restaurant.md

 ### Describe Taxi Ride

-The driver was a bit of a fuckin' winky.
-I'm allowed to call him a winky on my Birthday, right?
-A
+The driver was a bit of a winky.
+I'm allowed to be casually racist on my Birthday, right?

 You could tell he was having  .
 I noted not to shake his hand.